M5YED/M5YED.github.io/README.md

 ## Services Offered

-- **Document Automation Systems**: Custom solutions for handling data, sending emails, and streamlining business workflows.
+- **Micro Automation Systems**: Robust systems built to handle one or a few functions such as sending emails and answering FAQ's.
+- **Macro Automation Systems**: Undisputable, autonomous systems built to handle multiple functions such as checking stock quantities, contacting suppliers for restocking,making pre-set payments for restocks, alerting managers for scheduled restocks, alerting teams of stock delivery dates/times and alerting team members upon the arrival of stocks.
-- **Consultation & Service Plans**: We offer full-service management plans, where we not only create but also manage and maintain the automation systems for our clients.
+- **Consultation & Service(Management) Plans**: We offer full-service management plans, where we not only create but also manage and maintain the automation systems for our clients.

 ## Target Audience